 By the 1950s and 1960s, ranch houses were all over suburban areas of the country, with architects and builders making variations to adapt to a particular region.
+Single-floor ranch style houses have a large presence among Tennesse home plans, for example, as well as other regional areas like North Carolina and South Carolina.
 To get away from the “boring” tag critics attached to the ranch house, California developers like Joseph Eichler and Robert and George Alexander gave the ranch home a touch of modern flair and sophistication.

 Eichler houses adhered to the traditional one-story concept but had these other features: post-and-beam construction, concrete slab foundation, open-air courtyard at the entrance, floor-to-ceiling windows and exposed ceiling beams.

 Around that time, too, Robert and George Alexander’s tract homes which were sprouting in Southern California were imitated across the U.S. The homes had different roof lines and exterior details but shared most of the characteristics of the ranch and Eichler houses: large windows, no trim around windows and doors, open floor plans, breezeway connecting carport to living quarters, and exteriors finished with two-tone wood, patterned brick, or decorative concrete block.